-Anirvan Ghosh, Ph.D., has served as our Chief Executive Officer since March 2020.
-Prior to that, Dr. Ghosh was the Senior Vice President, Head of Research and Early Development at Biogen, a private biotechnology company, from April 2017 to March 2020.
-Dr. Ghosh was the Chief Scientific Officer at E-Scape Bio, a public biopharmaceutical company, from May 2016 to April 2017.
-Prior to that, Dr. Ghosh was the Global Head and Vice President of Neuroscience Discovery and Biomarkers at Roche Pharmaceuticals from July 2011 to April 2016.
-Dr. Ghosh held roles of increasing responsibility at University of California at San Diego from July 2008 to April 2016.
-Dr. Ghosh received a B.S. in Physics from the California Institute of Technology and a Ph.D. in Neuroscience from Stanford University.
+Anirvan Ghosh, Ph.D. has served as our Chief Executive Officer since March 2020.
+Prior to joining as our Chief Executive Officer, Dr. Ghosh held a number of executive leadership roles at leading biotechnology companies, as well as senior roles in premier academic institutions.
+From April 2017 to March 2020, Dr. Gosh served as the Senior Vice President, Head of Research and Early Development at Biogen Inc. (NASDAQ: BIIB), a biotechnology company.
+In that role, Dr. Ghosh had accountability for the research and early clinical development portfolio of programs for all therapeutic areas, including ophthalmology, neuroscience, and immunology.
+Dr. Ghosh served as the Chief Scientific Officer at E-Scape Bio, a venture-backed private biopharmaceutical company, from May 2016 to April 2017.
+Prior to that, Dr. Ghosh served as the Global Head and Vice President of Neuroscience Discovery and Biomarkers at Roche Pharmaceuticals from July 2011 to April 2016.
+Prior to that, Dr. Ghosh held roles of increasing responsibility at The John Hopkins School of Medicine and University of California at San Diego (UCSD).
+After completing his postdoctoral research at Harvard Medical School, Dr. Ghosh was recruited to be on the faculty at Johns Hopkins, where he led a research lab from 1995 to 2003.
+In 2003, Dr. Ghosh was recruited to UCSD as the Stephen Kuffler Professor in the Division of Biology and served as chair of Neurobiology from 2008 to 2011.
+Dr. Ghosh received a B.S. with honor in Physics from the California Institute of Technology and a Ph.D. in Neuroscience from Stanford University.
 We believe that Dr. Ghosh is qualified to serve on our board of directors due to his extensive executive management and leadership experience in the life science industry.